browserengineering/book/book/invalidation.md

     return get_font(font_size, weight, style)
 ```

-Now we can simply pass `self.children` in for the `who` parameter when
+Now we can simply pass `self.children` in for the `notify` parameter when
 requesting a font during line breaking:

 ``` {.python}